ryanma/welcomehome_dev_interview/README.md

 ## Guidance and Expectations

-- Develop the exercise within a Rails app
-- Focus on the business/domain logic (no controllers/views necessary)
-- Develop tests covering the key behavior
 - This exercise is designed to take about 1 hour.
 If you are taking substantially longer, feel free to stop.
 We'll still have plenty to talk about!
+- Develop the exercise within a Rails app using Test-Driven Development
+- Focus on the business/domain logic (no controllers/views necessary)
 - Share your solution via GitHub, or send over a tarball of your git repo
-- Be ready to discuss your solution and exercise key behavior via rails console
+- Be ready to discuss your solution, exercise key behavior via rails console, and pair on the code

 ## User Story